-- 28. SCPSIs should produce, in accordance with industry best practices, regular attestations and/or external audits.
-SCPSIs should consider the following elements2 for their disclosures: - a) Auditor information: The attestation should include details about the independent auditor or accounting firm that conducted the examination of SCPSI's reserves.
-This should include the firm's name, qualifications and any other relevant information that demonstrates its capability to perform such audits; - b) Assertion by management: A statement from the SCPSI's management asserting that the backing assets adequately support the outstanding SCPS in circulation.
-This assertion should affirm that the management has evaluated the reserve's adequacy as of the attestation date; - c) Scope of the examination: A clear description of what the examination entailed, including the specific date or period the attestation covers; - d) Nature and quantity of backing assets: Detailed information on the types and amounts of assets held in reserve.
-This should include but is not limited to, fiat
+- 28. SCPSIs should produce, by industry best practices, monthly attestations of their backing assets and/or external audits.
+SCPSIs should consider, among other things, the following elements for their disclosures: - a) Auditor information: The attestation should include details about the independent auditor or accounting firm that examined SCPSI's reserves.
+This should consist of the firm's name, qualifications and any other relevant information that demonstrates its capability to perform such audits;